luyunghsiang/yhluweb/_sources/prospective.rst.txt

 - Dr. Lu has no authorization to admit any student.
 Do not ask him, "Can I get admission from Purdue?"

+- Before you send email to Dr. Lu, read his recent papers.
+He will not answer your email if the email does not mention any of his papers.

 - Financial support for graduate students is based on available funding and research ability.
 Financial support will be discussed after there is mutual interest doing research together.

+- Please fill `this form<https://docs.google.com/forms/d/e/1FAIpQLSdXLsPz1JUVo8_b2Jb2WuVCBbpWhUcgLjXC_bEW3CPOhHj-4w/viewform?usp=sf_link>`_.
+Thank you.

 For Undergraduate Students